Is Mondelez International Inc. (MDLZ) a good stock to buy now?

-Mondelez International Inc. (NASDAQ: MDLZ) is -0.31% lower on its value in year-to-date trading and has touched a low of $46.52 and a high of $59.96 in the current 52-week trading range.
-The MDLZ stock was last observed hovering at around $53.94 in the last trading session, with the day’s gains setting it 0.97% off its average median price target of $64.00 for the next 12 months.
-It is also 21.56% off the consensus price target high of $70.00 offered by 20 analysts, but current levels are 3.67% higher than the price target low of $57.00 for the same period.
+Mondelez International Inc. (NASDAQ: MDLZ) is -18.12% lower on its value in year-to-date trading and has touched a low of $46.57 and a high of $59.96 in the current 52-week trading range.
+The MDLZ stock was last observed hovering at around $50.92 in the last trading session, with the day’s loss setting it -5.82% off its average median price target of $64.00 for the next 12 months.
+It is also 35.57% off the consensus price target high of $70.00 offered by 20 analysts, but current levels are 20.88% higher than the price target low of $57.00 for the same period.

-The stock witnessed a -6.39% loss in the last 1 month and extending the period to 3 months gives it a 1.99%, and is 0.22% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.29% over the week and 2.80% over the month.
+The stock witnessed a -23.60% loss in the last 1 month and extending the period to 3 months gives it a -14.87%, and is -16.39% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.56% over the week and 3.83% over the month.

 Mondelez International Inc. (MDLZ) Analyst Forecasts